Load-Bearing? Wrap-Around? What do all these fancy column terms actually mean?!

 B. Use a different or existing material as a load-bearing structure and cover it was a more architecturally pleasing column

-9. Actual Diameter: The actual measurement of the column or cap/base.
-Can be measured both as inside diameter or outside diameter.
-May not match the nominal diameter for architectural or structural reasons
+9. Actual Diameter: The actual measurement of the column or cap/base -- Can be measured both as inside diameter or outside diameter but may not match the nominal diameter for architectural or structural reason

-10. Maximum Square Encaseable Dimension: The maximum size of existing structure that can be wrapped around by the corresponding column size.
-For example, a 6” wide Square Fluted column has a max square encaseable dimension of 4-5/8” meaning any structure at or below this diameter is able to be wrapped-around by a 6” Square Fluted Column.
+10. Maximum Square Encaseable Dimension: The maximum size of the existing structure that can be wrapped around by the corresponding column size.
+For example, a 6” wide Square Fluted column has a max square encaseable dimension of 4-5/8” meaning any structure at or below this diameter is able to be wrapped around by a 6” Square Fluted Column.

 12. Astragal: An accessory piece, generally for smooth profiles, that creates some texture in an otherwise flat column

 13. Panel Inserts: Separating devices used to add depth or a unique look to a panel/recessed panel column